I’ve been anxiously anticipating this week since I returned from Rwanda nearly 10 months ago.

 While I’ll never forget the reflective faces and flowered memorials that marked the 19th anniversary of Rwanda’s genocide, somehow this year’s 20th mark has me even more tangled.

-It’s not logical, but somehow my mind rationalizes that perhaps the international community couldn’t have changed only 19 years after the systematic killing of over 800,000 Rwandans beginning April 7, 1994.
+Somehow my mind irrationally accepts that the international community has not changed “only” 19 years after the systematic killing of over 800,000 Rwandans beginning April 7, 1994.

 But 20 years–boy, shouldn’t we have learned by now?

-20 years has me reflecting heavily on not only the legacy of the genocide, but also about the role of reporting in conflicts across the world.
-It was because of what I learned and saw in Rwanda that I became interested in reporting–and it’s failure during those 100 tragic days in Rwandan history.
+Twenty years has me reflecting heavily on not only the legacy of the genocide, but also about the role of reporting in conflicts across the world.
+It was because of what I learned and saw in Rwanda that I became interested in reporting–and it’s failure during those 100 tragic days.